blacklightpy/vaultofknowledge/Home.md

 - **🗃️ Unorganized:** Most notes I take are under the "General Notes" section here, because I can be too lazy to organize them.
 ## Other Notes

-The UI of the website isn't optimized for mobile phones, and even for websites.
-I built this page using a Obsidian-flavoured markdown vault to website generator named ObsidianHTML.
+I have updated the UI for mobile phone

 I haven't taken the time to style out the website, but this is it for now.
 I went with that it is better to make something than avoid doing anything at all while waiting for perfection.